Mashijams/lfx_pretest/README.md

 This tool (named shell) handles all sorts of arguments user can pass, so access to wasmedge C api calls are made after analyzing command written by user and indicating errors if any rule is violated.

-Currently this tool supports add.wasm, fibonacci.wasm, factorial.wasm applications.
+Currently this tool supports add.wasm, fibonacci.wasm, factorial.wasm applications in INT32 type arguments and return values.

 More support for different wasm application can be added on top of it.